8 min read

 Bunny Chow South AfricaPerhaps the epitome of South African comfort food, Bunny chow is an Indian South African dish consisting of a hollowed-out loaf of white bread filled with curry (and a serving of salad on the side.)

-Stories of its origins date back to when indentured Indian slaves worked in KwaZulu-Natal, and was a way for these migrant workers to quickly combine their food together to take out onto the plantations.
+Stories of its origins date back to when indentured Indian slaves worked in KwaZulu-Natal, it was a way for these migrant workers to quickly combine their food together and take out onto the plantations.

 A visit to Durban is not complete without savouring this legendary street food (in particular, the mutton bunny.)